DimazzzZ/phalcon-docs-ru/en/api/Phalcon_Http_Response_Cookies.rst

 public *boolean*  **send** ()

-Sends the cookies to the client
+Sends the cookies to the client Cookies aren't sent if headers are sent in the current request